 When to be concerned about child development at 5-6 years

 See your GP if you have any concerns or notice that your child has any of the following issues at 5-6 years.

 - is difficult to understand or isn’t speaking in full sentences

 - has trouble following simple directions like ‘Please put your pyjamas on your bed after you’ve put your clothes on’.

 Behaviour and play

-- uses lots of inappropriate or challenging behaviour – for example, has a tantrum whenever she doesn’t get her own way
+- uses lots of inappropriate or challenging behaviour – for example, has a tantrum whenever they don’t get their own way

-- shows no interest in letters or trying to write her own name
+- shows no interest in letters or trying to write their own name

 - is very withdrawn, worried or depressed or gets very upset when separating from you

 - doesn’t interact well with others – for example, is aggressive or shows no interest in interacting with other children or adults.